 9. Mining and Combining Any Strategies Above

-The debate over which strategy is better is never-ending.
-At the end of the day, any portfolio manager and analyst would agree that you can achieve your investment goals in many different ways.
-There is no right answer what will undoubtedly bring you profits, so you have to become more adaptive and combine strategies if you feel they will work better that way.
+The debate over which strategy is best is never-ending.
+Ultimately, any portfolio manager and analyst would agree that traders can achieve their investment goals in different ways.
+There is no right answer to what will undoubtedly generate profits, so traders must be adaptive and combine strategies.

 Takes the best from both worlds

 Requires more market knowledge